KaihuaHuang/kaihuahuang.github.io/_posts/2018-11-30-Regression Fitness.md

 The properties of $\epsilon$ comes from the derivative of OLS.

-As shown above, the higher SSE the bettwe the regression.
+As shown above, the higher SSE the better the regression.
 So we define $R^2$ to measure the fitness.

 $$R^2 = \frac{SSE}{SST} = 1 - \frac{SSR}{SST}$$